Julio César Arana: Rubber baron

-After the death of Benjamin Larrañaga in December of 1903, Arana bought out the son, Rafael's share.
+After the death of Benjamin Larrañaga in December 1903, Arana bought out the son, Rafael's share.
 (Note: In Walter E. Hardenburg's words: "taking advantage of their ignorance and stupidity to rob them scandalously."
 Norman Thomson's information stated that Benjamin perished "from the symptoms of Arsenic poisoning," and his son, Rafael was imprisoned at Iquitos.
 The Larrañaga estate was sold to Arana, and Rafael disappeared "among the Indians" according to Thomson's source.)
 From 1904 onwards, Arana and his company annexed Colombian rubber properties, "amounting to more than 40 settlements".
 (Note: This would later include the estates of Nueva Granada, Argelia, Remolino and the property of Ordonez y Martinez on the Caraparaná River at Union.)
 Arana's enterprise carried this out through encouraging the Colombians to sell their estates, indebting the Colombians, or by forceful actions to acquire the Colombia estates.
 After securing La Chorrera from the Larrañaga's, he bought out Gregorio Calderón and the Calderón hermanos at El Encanto.
 The Calderón's had a reported workforce of 3,500 Huitoto natives that were dedicated to the extraction of rubber along the Caraparaná River, and this workforce was also acquired by Arana.

 The main house at El Encanto, a rubber plantation belonging to Arana's enterprise.

-In February of 1904, a steamship belonging to Arana's company, named the Acreana, was seized by Brazilian authorities on the Upper Purus River while enroute to deliver supplies to rubber tappers on the Curanja tributary.
+In February 1904, a steamship belonging to Arana's company, named the Acreana, was seized by Brazilian authorities on the Upper Purus River while en route to deliver supplies to rubber tappers on the Curanja tributary.
 Another steamship named Mercedes, which belonged to Carlos Scharff, was also captured by the same group of Brazilians.
 On March 30 of 1904, the Mercedes along with the Acreana were used to deliver a group of around 270 armed Brazilians to attack a group of Peruvians between the Chandless and Curanja Rivers.
 Arana's business representative aboard the Acreana decided to abandon this business venture since it would be dangerous to travel any further towards their original destination and a decision was made to leave the ship's cargo at the Acre River's mouth then travel back to Manaus, which they arrived at on May 17.
 Arana's company later filed a reimbursement claim to the Brazilian government for the losses the company incurred during this incident.

 The Liberal steamship was commissioned by Arana's enterprise and completed in October 1904.
 Liberal first arrived in Iquitos in December 1904.
 It was estimated that this ship cost between £6,000-7,000 a year to operate.